Mentzelia laevicaulis

-Mentzelia laevicaulis is a showy wildflower native to western North America.
+Mentzelia laevicaulis is a showy biennial or short-lived perennial wildflower native to western North America.
 Its common names include giant blazingstar and smoothstem blazingstar.

 This is a widespread plant which can be found in sandy, rocky, and disturbed areas, such as roadsides.

 Description

-It grows a weedy-looking, branched stem which may reach a yard in height.
+It grows a branched stem which may reach a yard in height.
 The whitish-green stem and its lateral branches bear the occasional triangular sawtoothed leaf.
 The plant bears capsule fruits containing winged seeds.

 At the tip of each branch blooms a spectacular yellow flower.
 The star-shaped flower has five narrow, pointed petals with shiny yellow surfaces, each up to 3 inches long.
 Between the petals are long, thin yellow sepals.
 The center of the open-faced flower is filled with a great many whiskery yellow stamens.
 Beneath the petals are long, curling bracts.